-It’s well worth doing and yes, I’m speaking from experience here.
+It’s well worth doing and yes, I’m speaking from experience.

 Most of the towns that feature silo art are tiny, so they don’t have many accommodation options, if any in most cases.

-Have you seen the painted silos of Victoria?
+Have you driven the Silo Art Trail?
 Would you like to?